oneapi-src/oneDAL/docs/source/api/data-management/graphs.rst

      - ``std::int64_t``
      - ``std::int64_t``
    * - ``edge_user_value_type``
-     - Type of  edge :capterm:`attribute <Attribute>`
+     - The type of edge :capterm:`attribute <Attribute>`
      - ``EdgeValue`` :ref:`[1] <GraphTemplateTypes>`
      - ``EdgeValue`` :ref:`[1] <GraphTemplateTypes>`
    * - ``vertex_edge_size_type``
-     - Type of the vertex neighbors indices
+     - The type of the vertex neighbors indices
      - ``std::int64_t``
      - *Not available*
    * - ``vertex_outward_edge_size_type``
-     - Type of the vertex outward neighbors indices
+     - The type of the vertex outward neighbors indices
      - *Not available*
      - ``std::int64_t``
    * - ``vertex_edge_iterator_type``
-     - Type of the vertex neighbors iterator
+     - The type of the vertex neighbors iterator
      - ``IndexType*`` :ref:`[1] <GraphTemplateTypes>`
      - *Not available*
    * - ``const_vertex_edge_iterator_type``
-     - Type of the vertex neighbors constant iterator
+     - The type of the vertex neighbors constant iterator
      - ``const IndexType*`` :ref:`[1] <GraphTemplateTypes>`
      - *Not available*
    * - ``vertex_outward_edge_iterator_type``
-     - Type of the vertex outward neighbors iterator
+     - The type of the vertex outward neighbors iterator
      - *Not available*
      - ``IndexType*`` :ref:`[1] <GraphTemplateTypes>`
    * - ``const_vertex_outward_edge_iterator_type``
-     - Type of the vertex outward neighbors constant iterator
+     - The type of the vertex outward neighbors constant iterator
      - *Not available*
      - ``const IndexType*`` :ref:`[1] <GraphTemplateTypes>`
    * - ``vertex_edge_range``
-     - Type of the range of vertex neighbors
+     - The type of the range of vertex neighbors
      - ``std::pair<IndexType*, IndexType*>`` :ref:`[1] <GraphTemplateTypes>`
      - *Not available*
    * - ``const_vertex_edge_range``
-     - Type of the constant range of vertex neighbors
+     - The type of the constant range of vertex neighbors
      - ``std::pair<IndexType*, IndexType*>`` :ref:`[1] <GraphTemplateTypes>`
      - *Not available*
    * - ``vertex_outward_edge_range``
-     - Type of the range of vertex outward neighbors
+     - The type of the range of vertex outward neighbors
      - *Not available*
      - ``std::pair<IndexType*, IndexType*>`` :ref:`[1] <GraphTemplateTypes>`
    * - ``const_vertex_outward_edge_range``
-     - Type of the constant range of vertex outward neighbors
+     - The type of the constant range of vertex outward neighbors
      - *Not available*
      - ``std::pair<IndexType*, IndexType*>`` :ref:`[1] <GraphTemplateTypes>`